jaburns/NintendoSpy/docs/experimental/driving.md

 ## Software

 1. [The latest Arduino software](http://arduino.cc/en/Main/Software)
-2. Atari Paddle Firmware for the Arduino
+2. Firmware for the Arduino
+3. Nico's PinChangeInterrupt Ardunio library, found [here](https://github.com/NicoHood/PinChangeInterrupt)
-3. PC software to connect to the Arduino and display the controller
+4. PC software to connect to the Arduino and display the controller

 \#2 is included in the release package of RetroSpy.
-The firmware is located in the ``experimental/Paddles`` folder and is called ``Paddles.ino``.
+The firmware is located in the ``experimental/DrivingController`` folder and is called ``DrivingController.ino``.
 Just run ``RetroSpy.exe`` to launch the display software.

-## Instructions for Atari Paddles cable
+## Instructions for Atari Driving Controller cable

 ### Wiring

-It is possible to solder jumper wires onto each wire of the extension cable, but since Atari use a standard DB9 port, we can build a cable with no soldering required.
+It is possible to solder jumper wires onto each wire of the extension cable, but since Atari/SMS/Genesis/3DO/Intellivision use a standard DB9 port, we can build a cable with no soldering required.

 1. Take the Atari extension cable, wires, DB9 Breakout Board, DB9 Y cable and optional headers you have acquired and put them together in this configuration: